BerkeleyLab/flang-testing-project/flang/docs/CoarrayFortranRuntime.md

    SPDX-License-Identifier: Apache-2.0 WITH LLVM-exception

 -->
+# THIS IS A WORK IN PROGRESS - DECISIONS REGARDING THE DESIGNS DISCUSSED IN THIS DOCUMENT ARE ONGOING AND MAY CHANGE

 # Problem description
   In order to be fully Fortran 2018 compliant, Flang needs to add support for what is commonly referred to as coarray fortran, which includes features related to parallelism.
 These features include the following statements, subroutines, functions, types, and kind type parameters: